FRED SEIBERT Founder/CEO Frederator Networks

 Fred Seibert makes original cartoons and television networks.

 In 1998, Fred Seibert formed Frederator Studios, an independent television production company, and in 2011 founded Frederator Networks to create large scale internet video networks.
-He Seibert co-founded Thirty Labs, a technology studio exclusively devoted to video innovations.
 Seibert is the executive producer of several animated series, including Adventure Time on Cartoon Network, Bee & PuppyCat on Cartoon Hangover, The Fairly Oddparents on Nickelodeon, and is developing animated feature films at Sony Pictures Animation.
+He is the Chief Creative Officer of WOW!
+Unlimited Media.

 After a successful stint in radio and an award winning career as a record producer, Seibert segued into television as a director of promotions for The Movie Channel in 1980.
 In 1981 he was asked to help launch a new 24 hour music channel, MTV: Music Television.
 He took on the challenge and sought new ways to bond the network with viewers’ imaginations.
 The result was the now famous mutating logo which is one of the most-recognized trademarks worldwide.